crtclmmnt/crtclmmnt.github.io/index.md

 The goal of this project is to empower people who are rising to the occasion of this critical moment.
 I want to teach you the techniques of meditation and contemplation so that you can organize your communities from a place of stability, confidence, and resilience, so that you can see the world and its problems with clarity and without bias.

-Everything that has ever happened has brought you to the critical moment, the one you are living in.
-A future where we win starts now.
+A future where we win starts now, in the critical moment.

 **[Read the Introduction](https://thecriticalmoment.org/introducing-the-critical-moment/)**